Policy Learning under Unobserved Confounding: A Robust and Efficient Approach: Identification

 \subsection{Doubly/Locally Robust Scores}

 To effectively learn the confounding-robust policy, it is essential to estimate the entire worst-case welfare function with minimal estimation error.
 To facilitate the use of modern ML methods, we derive doubly robust scores for the worst-case criteria, $W_\Lambda (\pi)$ and $\Delta_\Lambda (\pi)$, such that the estimation of nuisance parameters has no first-order influence on the resulting policy evaluation.
-For notational convenience, we may write $\pi(a|x) = a \pi(x) + (1-a) \left(1-\pi(x)\right)$, which compactly represents the probability that treatment $a \in \{0,1\}$ is assigned under policy $\pi$ given covariate $x$.
+For notational convenience, we may write $\pi(a|x) = a \pi(x) + (1-a) \left(1-\pi(x)\right)$, which compactly represents the probability that treatment $a \in \{0,1\}$ is assigned under policy $\pi$ given covariate $x$. {Moreover, we assume that the conditional distribution of $Y_i|X_i, A_i$ admits a bounded density, as in \cite{dorn2023sharp} and \cite{dorn2024doubly}.}

+\begin{assumption} { For each $(x,a) \in \mathcal{X} \times \{0,1\}$, the conditional distribution $F(y|x,a)$ is continuous with a uniformly bounded density $f(y|x,a)$ that is positive on the interior of its support.} \end{assumption}